 The topics in the Dial-A-Law series provide only general information on legal issues within the province of Alberta.
 This service is provided by Calgary Legal Guidance funded in part by the Alberta Law Foundation.
 The purpose is to make you aware of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

-- Your name, address and phone number.
+- The person’s name, address and phone number;

-- The result that you want.
+- The result sought.

 Dispute Resolution and Decision Review Body

 The Dispute Resolution and Decision Review Body (DRDRB) of the WCB will review the request.
 The DRDRB may review all documents on file plus any further information submitted in support of the request.
 They may also hold a hearing with the person, their representative (lawyer), their employer, and their employer’s representative (lawyer).

 If a person is not satisfied with the decision of the DRDRB, they may appeal to the WCB Appeals Commission within one year of the DRDRB decision.
 The Appeals Commission is separate from the WCB.
 Note that the appeal window will increase to two years as of September 1, 2018.